Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: A general framework of dualities to study blowup algebras

 determined by the forms $f_1,\ldots,f_n$ generating $I$.
-The Rees algebra $\Rees(I)$ provides the bihomogeneous coordinate ring of the closure of the graph of $\GG$, and this reinforces the interest on finding the defining equations of $\Rees(I)$.
-Typically, a good way to study the Rees algebra is by approximating it by the symmetric algebra (which is a much better understood object).
-Given a minimal graded presentation $F_1 \xrightarrow{\varphi} F_0 \rightarrow I \rightarrow 0$ of the ideal $I$, the ideal of defining equations of $\Sym(I)$ is given by
+The Rees algebra $\Rees(I)$ provides the bihomogeneous coordinate ring of the closure of the graph of $\GG$, and this reinforces the interest in finding the defining equations of $\Rees(I)$.

+Typically, a good way to study the Rees algebra is to approximate it by the symmetric algebra, which is much better understood, at least as far as defining equations are concerned.
+If is a homogeneous minimal free presentation of $I,$ where the $i$-th basis element of $F_0$ maps to $f_i,$ then the defining ideal of $\Sym(I)$ is the kernel $\LL$ of the induced map $B=\Sym(F_0) \twoheadrightarrow \Sym(I)$.
+This ideal can be described explicitly as